 EU-US Privacy Shield Privacy Statement

-Innodata Inc., including its subsidiaries referenced below, (collectively “Innodata”) participates in the EU/US Privacy Shield Framework administered by the United States Department of Commerce.
+Innodata Inc., including its subsidiaries referenced below, (collectively “Innodata”) participates in the EU-US Privacy Shield Framework administered by the United States Department of Commerce regarding the collection, use and retention of personal information transferred from the European Union (EU) to the United States in reliance on Privacy Shield.
 Innodata has self-certified the Framework upon the terms set forth herein and is subject to the investigatory and enforcement powers of the US Federal Trade Commission or any other applicable authorized statutory body.
 To learn more about the Privacy Shield program, please visit: www.privacyshield.gov.

 The following definitions apply for purposes of this Privacy Statement:

 “Affiliate” means a legal entity that controls, is controlled by, or is under common control with Innodata Inc., but only while that control relationship exists; “control” means the direct or indirect ownership or control of 50% or more of the stock or other equity interest entitled to vote for the election of directors or equivalent governing body.